Teacher Certification Program

 Academic requirements for a Washington state teaching certificate include the following:

-• grades of “C” or better in all courses applicable to certification
+• Grades of “C” or better in all courses applicable to certification

 Students earning a bachelor of arts degree in elementary education must also complete all Whitworth shared curriculum requirements and all state certification requirements.